noiseprotocol/noise_spec/noise.md

  `GETKEY(K, n++)` to get the first child's `k`, then calling `GETKEY(k, n++)` to get the second child's `k`.
 The children have `n` set to zero and `h` set to empty (i.e.  zero-length).
 The two children are returned.
-This will be called at the end of a handshake to yield separate `cipherstates` for the send and receive directions.
+This will be called at the end of a handshake to get separate `cipherstates` for the send and receive directions.

  * **`Encrypt(plaintext)`**:  Returns `ENCRYPT(k, n++, h, plaintext)`.